Using Labels on Workboards

 • Click the downward arrow next to Move Parts, then select Group/Serialize Parts.

-• Add a new group to the list, input the two parts, and apply a label using the instructions for above for adding labels from the Work Order Parts Detail page.
+• Add a new Group to the list, input the two Parts, and apply a Label using the instructions above for adding Labels from the Work Order Parts Detail page.

 Label Behavior:

-Once a label is applied to a part group, it will appear wherever that group is shown—including on the workboard.
-The label will follow the group as it moves through the the parts associated process.
+Once a Label is applied to a Part Group, it will appear wherever that group is shown—including on the Workboard.
+The Label will follow the group as it moves through the the assigned Process.

 Impact on Workflow:

-• This does not affect the part’s ability to be racked or how it's treated in processing.
-However, the label makes it more visible on invoices and in other parts of Steelhead.
+• This does not affect the Parts' ability to be racked or how they are treated in processing.
+However, the Label makes it more visible on Invoices and in other parts of Steelhead.

-• If you reference the work order, you’ll notice that you can add labels directly to the part group here as well.
-Note: If no group has been created, you won’t be able to add a label to the part number (PN) individually.
+• If you reference the Work Order, you’ll notice that you can add Labels directly to the Part Group here as well.
+Note: If no Group has been created, you won’t be able to add a Label to the Part Number individually.

 Was this article helpful?